 Suspiria is an Italian film released in 1977 and directed by Dario Argento.
 The screenplay was written by Argento and Daria Nicolodi.
-Screenplay was based on Thomas De Quincey's essay, Suspiria de profundis which was first published in 1845.
+The screenplay was based on Thomas De Quincey's essay, Suspiria de profundis which was first published in 1845.

 Music was written by Goblin and Argento.
 This could take a whole chapter so we are going to talk about it later.
 Additionally, we have to praise the director of photography, Luciano Tovoli, who was excellent by shooting all these colorful frames.